Martins Bank is first

 |

-Barclays and Martins are neck and neck
+Barclays and Martins are neck and neck in the

-all by Martins, who proudly promote their
+by Martins, who proudly promote their

 machine as the first cash machine in the North of England.
 There is,

-however an even bigger claim to fame here - the Barclays machine is at first
+however an even bigger claim to fame here - the Barclays machine is at

-pins inside a drawer.
-Martins is first
+matched onto pins inside a drawer.

-two banks using different manufacturers, the workings of the two machines are
+Despite the two banks using different manufacturers, the workings of

-issued with a stock of special chemical cheques or plastic cards and a code
+The customer is issued with a stock of special chemical cheques or

-number.
-Used together, these will
+Used together, these will unlock a drawer

-unlock a drawer providing access to a small pack containing ten one-pound
+providing access to a small pack containing ten one-pound notes.
+Perhaps a clumsy system compared to what

-to wait at least another twenty years for anything that will resemble a more
+years for anything that will resemble a more electronic system, from any of

-electronic system, from any of the banks… Barclays’ later attempts produce a
+the banks… Barclays’ later attempts produce a credible ATM that is a cross

-credible ATM that is a cross between a one-armed bandit and a cash machine,
+between a one-armed bandit and a cash machine, where customers’

-roller that spins backwards or forwards to the relevant passage of text.
+backwards or forwards to the relevant passage of text.
 Sometimes the roller gets stuck or only

 reveals part of the instructions through the window.
 Happy days!